 AN SCI 432 — SWINE PRODUCTION

 Application of research findings in breeding, feeding, management and marketing to modernize production.
-Lab: Farm visits, practical exercises in testing changes, "tools" used by producers.
-Prior completion of AN SCI/DY SCI/AN SCI 313 highly recommended.
+Lab may include farm visits, practical exercises in testing changes, and "tools" used by producers.

 AN SCI/DY SCI 434 — REPRODUCTIVE PHYSIOLOGY

 Principles of reproductive physiology, improvement of fertility, and artificial insemination.

 AN SCI 435 — ANIMAL SCIENCES PROSEMINAR

 Methods of assessing information quality are studied.
 Each student develops an analytical and critical seminar on a topic of personal interest in the animal sciences.